Sexual Abuse Law

 Let Rob Kline Help You

 If you or a loved one are suffering from the effects of sexual abuse, the civil justice system may provide answers, accountability and compensation.
-Call Kline Law Offices P.C. today and request a confidential, free case evaluation.
+Rob Kline is a highly experienced Portland personal injury attorney.
+Call today to get a free, confidential case evaluation.